nextml-code/capability/README.md

 The purpose of this repository is to prove our capability to deliver machine learning solutions.
 We will keep it short and to the point.

 ### Simplicity
 Simple solutions are usually good and "cool" tricks redundant.
 We don't want to "impress" by making our projects seem more complicated than they are.
-Instead, we want to describe our method, how we approach the problem, and the solution.
+Intead, we want to show that we are professionals, who solves problems in an effective way.

+### Sharing code
 We can't share the entire codebases of our projects, but we can and will share relevant code-snippets.

-## Tech Stack
+### Content
+Below, you can read short summaries about some of our projects, products, and spare-time experiments.
+We will describe how we approached the problem, what we tested, and the solution.

 ## Projects